PrathamPatel/ObjectDetection/README.md

-# Hello, this is a custom object detection program guide to detect custom set of objects.
+# Hello, this is a custom object detection program guide to detect custom set of object with Tensorflow Object Detection API.

 ----
 ## First things first.